Aviah/django-simple-search/README.md

 Searching is very simple:

 	from search.models import SearchItems
+	...
 	items = SearchItems.search('foobar')

-This returns a list with results of the found items, and you can use "items" in your views and templates.
+This returns a list with search results for 'foobar'.Use "items" in your views and templates.

-'items' is a list of dictionaries of all the objects found by the search query.
+The results list, 'items', is a list of dictionaries of all found objects.
 Note that 'items' has **mixed objects**, since it pulls objects from  different models.
 The 'items' results will look like:

 	[{'name':'product1','object':<django model object>},